 Putting away your toys is really a matter of keeping track of them, both their number and location.
 When you have lots of toys, well, it’s harder to keep track of all of them.
 It’s a challenge made harder still by Violet’s fleeting interest and her obsession with the taste of something new.
 As for the location, when you ravage with such zest, it’s understandable that the odd toy will be found cowering, strangely silent, under a couch, table, or bed.
-But 2019 is the year Vi keeps her toy box under control.
+But this is the year Vi keeps her toy box under control.
 Pinky swear.

 Resolution #4: Be More Independent

-Hand-in-hand with the furniture challenge is Vi’s resolution to be more independent in 2019.
+Hand-in-hand with the furniture challenge is Vi’s resolution to be more independent this year.
 That means learning to appreciate that two objects cannot occupy the same space at the same time – and that no amount of nudging, squeaking, burrowing or chirping will change that.
 Besides, trying to sleep sitting upright, with your head on the table, isn’t nearly as comfortable as sprawling on a bed by the radiator.
 We appreciate that Vi sacrifices her comfort to show us how important we are to her.
 (That’s what’s going on there, right?)
 But we appreciate her independence too.

 Resolution #5: Keep It Clean

 You know how hard it is to keep clean when you’re wearing white?
 Imagine being all white, and only five-inches off the ground.
 You know how when you wear white, you’re extra careful, preoccupied even, with keeping your clothes clean?
 Violet doesn’t.
 Not at all, actually.
 She’s basically a perfect storm of coloration and recklessness.
 And while she doesn’t enjoy being dirty, she does relish the process of getting dirty.
 In that respect, she’s sort of a paleontologist.
-In 2019 though, we’re keeping it clean.
+This year though, we’re keeping it clean.